 - Make sure all your lights and indicators are working

 - Check tyre pressures are as per the manufacturer's recommendations.

 - Look at the sidewall of each tyre to check for cracks.
-If you see any damage, contact your nearest Wilderness Service Centre.
+If you see any damage, contact the Wilderness team.

 - Check for any punctures or flat spots.
 If you park up for any length of time then it’s worth putting the vehicle on axle stands to avoid getting flat spots.
 These are available from auto or hardware stores.